Oyatsumi/kMorphologicalSets/README.md

 For the datasets and binaries (windows x64) please go to the "Datasets and binaries" folder.

-For the source code please refer to the "source" folder.
+For the source code please open to the "source" folder.

 Please refer to the following paper for more information: